What Is My SUTA Tax Rate? State-by-state Guide [Chart]

 Save your time with Patriot’s Full Service Payroll

-• We’ll collect, file, and remit your payroll taxes for you
+We’ll calculate, collect, file, and remit your payroll taxes for you.
+Ready to get back to business?

 Patriot Software logo

-If you have employees, you need to know about state unemployment tax and federal unemployment tax.
+State unemployment tax—along with federal unemployment tax—is a tax that’s a percentage of employee wages.
 These taxes fund unemployment programs and pay out benefits to employees who lose their jobs through no fault of their own.

 Generally, unemployment taxes are employer-only taxes, meaning you do not withhold the tax from employee wages.
-However, some states (Alaska, New Jersey, and Pennsylvania) require that you withhold additional money from employee wages for state unemployment taxes (SUTA tax).
+However, some states (Alaska, New Jersey, and Pennsylvania) require that you withhold additional money from employee wages for state unemployment taxes.

-State unemployment tax is a percentage of an employee’s wages.
 Each state sets a different range of tax rates.
-Your tax rate might be based on factors like your industry, how many former employees received unemployment benefits, and experience.
+Your tax rate might be based on factors such as:

-State unemployment taxes are referred to as SUTA tax or state unemployment insurance (SUI).
-Or, they may be referred to as reemployment taxes (e.g., Florida).
+State unemployment taxes can be referred to as SUTA tax, state unemployment insurance (SUI) tax, or reemployment tax.

 You pay SUTA tax to the state where the work is taking place.
 If your employees all work in the state your business is located in, you will pay SUTA tax to the state your business is located in.
 But if your employees work in different states, you will pay SUTA tax to each state an employee works in.